-The Mansudae Grand Hill Monument is one of the most well known sites in Pyongyang.
+The Mansudae Grand Hill Monument is one of the most well known sites in Pyongyang and as a result, is the best known of North Korea’s tourist attractions for foreign visitors.
 As the name suggests, situated on the top of Mansudae Hill at the highest point of the city, the monument consists of two enormous bronze statues of the country’s leaders Kim Il-sung and Kim Jong-il.
 Originally constructed solely as a monument to Kim Il-Sung in 1972, the statue of Kim Jong-il was added in 2012 following his death to the previous December.
 Due to its focus upon the leaders, the site is regarded as sacred by the North Korean people, whom come to the statue to pay their respects and piety to the monument.
 Although it has become a signature photoshoot for tourists traveling to North Korea, respectful and dignified conduct is required when visiting the statues.
 As we will outline below:

 What to expect